How Do Radiator Heaters Work?

 Unlike other heating systems, like forced air, where balance is built right into the original design of the unit, radiators need to be balanced in order to get a good level of heat output from all the units.
 This balance is achieved by controlling how fast hot water is able to flow through each radiator.
 The slower the water flows through the radiator, the more heat is given off.
 If it flows through the system faster, than less heat is given off from the water.

-Radiators functioning properly should give off approximately 10 degrees Celsius from one end to the other before moving on to the next radiator in your home.
+Radiators functioning properly will give off approximately 10 degrees Celsius from one end to the other before moving on to the next radiator in your home.
 Testing for this is a simple process.
 Just leave a thermometer on the inlet pipe of the radiator when water is flowing through it to see what the temperature is and then put it on the outlet pipe to see what the water temperature of the leaving water is.
 If the temperature drops more than 10 degrees Celsius, the water is taking too long to travel through the radiator and giving up too much of its heat to this location.
 The solution to this is to open up the valve a bit more to let water flow into the radiator faster.
-If it’s not dropping enough, the water is flowing too quickly and the valve needs to be closed a bit.
+If it is not dropping enough, the water is flowing too quickly and the valve needs to be closed a bit.

 How to Clean Radiators

 Radiators must be kept clean throughout your home in order for you to get the most from them.
-Since heat travels from the water or steam in a radiator to the air outside, it’s vital that the heat transfer can take place unimpeded.
+Since heat travels from the water or steam in a radiator to the air outside, it is vital that the heat transfer can take place unimpeded.
 Any dirt or dust that collects on the fins or plate of a radiator serves as an insulator and prevents heat from transferring from inside the radiator to the air outside.

 Simply wipe down your radiators on a weekly basis to keep dirt and debris from accumulating on them.
 They can be washed with plain water most of the time or a mild soap solution when trying to remove more difficult substances.
 Clean radiators are much more efficient than dirty ones and taking the time to wipe away the grime will save you money over time.